Sipaa-Projects/soapine/README.md

 ## Building the bootloader

 *The following steps are not necessary if cloning a binary release.
-If so, skip to* *"Installing Limine binaries".*
+If so, skip to* *"Installing Soapine binaries".*

 ### Building with Nix

-This repository provides [Nix](https://nixos.org/)-based tooling for a convenient development environment and building Limine using Nix.
+This repository provides [Nix](https://nixos.org/)-based tooling for a convenient development environment and building Soapine using Nix.

 To use the regular build flow using a toolchain obtained by Nix, simply run `$ nix develop` to open a Nix shell.
 Then follow the guide below,